processing/p5.js-web-editor/developer_docs/testing.md

 1. Make test fail at least once to make sure it was a meaningful test
 2. "If you or another developer change the component in a way that it changes its behaviour at least one test should fail." -  [How to Unit Test in React](https://itnext.io/how-to-unit-test-in-react-72e911e2b8d)
 3. Avoid using numbers or data that seem "special" in your tests.
 For example, if you were checking the "age" variable in a component is a integer, but checked it as so ``expect(person.ageValidator(18)).toBe(true)``, the reader might assume that the number 18 had some significance to the function because it's a significant age.
 It would be better to have used 1234.
+4. Tests should help other developers understand the expected behavior of the component that it's testing

 ## More Resources
 - [React Testing Library Cheatsheet](https://testing-library.com/docs/react-testing-library/cheatsheet/)